QUINTIN-Killian/QUINTIN-Killian/README.md

 - 👋 Hi, I’m @QUINTIN-Killian
 - 👀 I’m interested in video games, reading and coding
-- 🌱 I’m currently learning programing and I post in public certain of my projects
+- 🌱 I’m currently learning programing and I post here certain of my projects
-- 🏢 I'm in first year in EPITECH Lyon
+- 🏢 I'm in third year in EPITECH Lyon
 - 📫 How to reach me :
     - killian.quintin@epitech.eu
     - https://www.linkedin.com/in/killian-quintin-85b6aa2a8/